 Digital Impact (digitalimpact.io) is an initiative coordinated by the Digital Civil Society Lab (“Lab,” “we,” “us,” “our”) at the Stanford Center on Philanthropy and Civil Society (Stanford PACS).
 The Lab is committed to transparency about data use and to protecting the privacy of your personal information.
 This Data Usage Policy is designed to let you know how we collect, use, and disclose information through the websites, mobile applications, and other online services and products (collectively, the “Services”) that link to this Policy.
 Please read the entire Policy before using our Services.
 By using the Services, you consent to the terms of this Policy.

-On May 25, 2018 the EU General Data Protection Regulation (GDPR) introduced new rules and protections about how organizations use and process personal data about persons residing in the European Union.
-See our GDPR hub for more on how social sector organizations are navigating these new rules, and read Stanford University’s policy on the rights of EU data subjects under the GDPR.
+GDPR Notice: On May 25, 2018 the European Union General Data Protection Regulation (GDPR) introduced new rules and protections about how organizations use and process personal data about persons residing in the European Union.
+See our GDPR hub for more on how nonprofits are navigating these new rules, and read Stanford University’s policy on the rights of EU data subjects under the GDPR.

 You may provide information directly to us in a number of ways.
 For example: